 - Vanguard Total Stock Market (VTSMX)

-When you go to purchase these funds, you will pay a commission to buy it.
+When you go to purchase these funds, you will pay a commission to buy it (unless you use a service like M1 Finance).
 This is paid each time you make a trade.
 If you read the post above about where to invest, you can see that commission vary widely, and there are often specials or promotions you can take advantage of.

 I Did It!
 Now What?